amravyan/ethmon/README.md

 # ethmon
 Very simple python script for monitoring Claymore's Dual Ethereum miner.
+Sure it's not the best solution to control a huge amount of rigs, but if you have a few and don't need complicated event analyzing and autorecover features - feel free to use it.
-It will notify you via email if:
+The script will notify you via email if:
-  1. Avg hashrate during 5 minutes is less than a configured limit
+  1. Average hashrate during 5 minutes is less than a configured limit
   2. GPU temperature is higher than a configured limit
   3. GPU fan speed is less than a configured limit (possibly fan is broken)
   4. Number of invalid shares increasing